efh32/ML-Toolbox-Image-Classification/README.md

 ```

-7. Deploy the application using the steps from the following link: https://cloud.google.com/appengine/docs/standard/python/getting-started/deploying-the-application
+7. Deploy the application in datalab using the steps from the following link: https://cloud.google.com/appengine/docs/standard/python/getting-started/deploying-the-application

 ## License <a name="license"/>